alisterw/lilypond/README.md

 ## Troubleshooting problems with included files
 If your LilyPond files include other LilyPond files which are not in the same directory (or below) you will most likely get an error.
-This is because of the way we map directories when running the docker container, specifically because we run it with the option `-v $PWD:PWD`.
+This is because of the way we map directories when running the docker container, specifically because we run it with the option `-v "$PWD":"$PWD"`.
 This causes the container (and therefore LilyPond) to be able to see the current directory (and anything within it) but not anything above it or alongside it.

 To fix this you can map a directory at a higher level.
 In general it's good practice not to give a container access to more of your local file system than necessary, but if you need to you can change that option from `-v $PWD:PWD` to:
-* `-v $HOME:$HOME` - gives LilyPond access to pretty much anything your user has created on your Mac
+* `-v "$HOME":"$HOME"` - gives LilyPond access to pretty much anything your user has created on your Mac
-* `-v /Users:/Users` - gives LilyPond access to pretty much anything any user has created on your Mac (assuming you have pperms to it)
+* `-v /Users:/Users` - gives LilyPond access to pretty much anything any user has created on your Mac (assuming you have perms to it)

 If you're including files outside of `/Users` then you are almost certainly doing something wrong, but you can make it work by specifying multiple `-v` options where you explicitly map each directory.
 Detailed instructions for that are